Ragansu/NSBI-workflow-tutorial/README.md

 <br/>
 <br/>

 The aim is to demonstrate the workflow associated with a full-scale LHC analysis.
 The physics results presented in the notebooks only serve as examples of the workflow.
-The code in this tutorial is derived from the original ATLAS analysis code written by Jay Sandesara, R.D.
-Schaffer and Arnaud Maury.
+The code in this tutorial is partially derived from the original ATLAS analysis code written by Jay Sandesara [[git](https://github.com/JaySandesara)], R.D.
+Schaffer [[git](https://gitlab.cern.ch/schaffer)] and Arnaud Maury [[git](https://github.com/Maury98)].

 **Note: The tutorial is a significantly scaled down and incomplete version of the original workflow.
 More complete versions will follow!**